queil/rooz/README.md

 * auto-resizing rooz session to fit the terminal window (if resized) is not implemented.
 Workaround: exit the session, resize the window to your liking, enter the container.

-## Connecting to a remote Docker host
+## Connecting to a remote Docker/Podman host

 Rooz connects to a local Docker daemon by default.
 However, it can connect to remote hosts via SSH.